StoneyDSP/Cpp/README.md

     008FF894 - class Float = 0

 Wow!
-So a whole Float got created, used, and then simply destroyed!
+Let's  So a whole Float got created via it's Copy Constructor and given a value of Pi, the "addition allocation" ("+") operator then operates on it's value; here is stored the result of our arithmetic.
+This Float is then used to call a Move Constructor at a new memory address - this is our new "Float c" coming to life - and then once this Move Constructor is complete, the result from the "+" operator that got Copy-Constructed into a whole new Float is simply destroyed!
 Hmmm.
-What if we try the same thing, with the other operator ("+=")?
+What if we try the same thing, with the "addition assignment" operator ("+=")?

     {
         Float a = 3.14159F; // see previous example